ChartsCSS/ChartsCSS.org/src/charts/bar.md

 </v-row>

-### Labels Size

-Some chart use long labels others use short ones.
+Some charts use long labels others use short ones.
 To customize the label size use the `--labels-size` variable.

 ```css
 #my-chart.bar {